Interrupts

 The above code performs the following steps:

-2. Clears the actual bitmask.
+local variable to a 32-bit mask of pending softirqs.
+If bit is set then the softirq is pending. - Clears the actual bitmask.
 This occurs with interrupts disabled, although it is not included in the simplified example.

-3. h is set to the first entry in softirq_vec.
+is set to the first entry insoftirq_vec

-7. Repeat previous steps until pending is 0 (meaning there are no more pending softirqs).
+bitmask is right-shifted by one, so the second bit is now the first. - Repeat previous steps until pending is 0 (meaning there are no more pending softirqs).

 Softirqs are reserved for the most time critical bottom-half processing.
 In Linux 2.6 only 2 subsystems directly use it: networking and block devices, but timers and tasklets are built on top of softirqs [1, P. 140].